arthurffd/companies_integration_api/README.md

 This is the Data Integration Challenge project<br />

 ## Purpose:
-  this document contains necessary information to run the application and explain the purposes and expecet results.<br />
+  this document contains necessary information to run the application and explain the purposes and expected results.<br />
 <br />
 Customer: Neoway <br />
 Developer: Arthur Flores Duarte <br />